 links to the modelling community.

+Julia raised the question of whether there is a need for a Sea Ice VC (or WG).
+She noted that sea ice is an already established variable, but the satellite missions supporting it (e.g. SAR) are not addressed specifically within any of the VCs.

 A brief discussion followed:

-Stephen Briggs (ESA) noted that duplication with the Polar Space Task Group (run under WMO) should be avoided.
-He suggested that the activities of this group be investigated to ensure good coordination, and Julia agreed.
+On the issue of Sea Ice identified as a “missing parameter” in the VC context, Stephen Briggs (ESA) noted that duplication with the Polar Space Task Group (convened by WMO) should be avoided.
+He suggested that the activities of this group be investigated to ensure good coordination.

+The SIT team indicated that a VC process paper exists to guide the proposal of a Virtual Constellation if required.